00mostafaomar/MotionDetection/README.md

-This Class is used for Detecting Motion in video files and draw a contour around the movement area, as well give a time stamp of the frame in the log file some parts of this code was copied i want to thank anyone who uploaded opensource applications and they're actually the reason i'm doing this... you'll find the full documentation on how to install and make it work on windows platform
+This is a Demo on using Detecting Motion in video files Using Libraries of JavaCV Then draw a Green Rectangle around the movement area, as well give a time stamp of the frame in the log file

+you'll find the full documentation on how to install and make it work on windows platform

 tracking data represented in (x,y,minutes,seconds) comma separated to do any text analysis on it

-Installing JavaCV on Windows
+Installing JavaCV on Windows:

 1.Install the runtime components of Microsoft Visual C++ 2010: